emanmacario/GraphicsProj_1/README.txt

 - The mesh generated is linearly interpolated to be within a unit cube with the waterline at height 0
 - Colours are assigned to vertices according to their height above the waterline
 - Waterline height, the heights for different colours, and the colours themselves are all configurable values
+- The code for TerrainGen was developed from a boilerplate adapted from a lab solution for procedurally generating meshes

 ## Camera